-Preclinical testing serves a crucial role in characterizing the potential risks associated with new FDA-regulated products.
-However, serious and unexpected negative side effects may be observed in clinical trials or post-approval, suggesting that critical gaps exist in our understanding of the relationship between patient response and preclinical toxicology findings.
+Preclinical testing plays a crucial role in identifying the potential risks associated with new FDA-regulated products.
+However, serious and unexpected negative side effects are sometimes discovered in clinical trials or once a product is on the market, suggesting that critical gaps exist in our understanding of the relationship between patient response and preclinical toxicology findings.

-For example, non-clinical safety assessment is often conducted in normal healthy test systems and tends to be exposure-based; it does not attempt to evaluate the possible risk of rare or idiosyncratic responses that may arise from potential interactions with the presence or progression of disease or the genetic background or other exposures of patients and consumers.
+For example, non-clinical safety assessment is often conducted in normal healthy test systems and tends to be exposure-based; it does not attempt to evaluate the possible risk of rare or idiosyncratic responses that may arise from potential interactions with the presence or progression of disease or a patient's genetic background.

-The introduction of new measurement technologies and increasing knowledge about toxicity mechanisms and pathways offer important opportunities for advanced computational analyses that can promote the effective translation of non-clinical findings to the clinical setting.
+New measurement technologies and increasing knowledge about toxicity mechanisms and pathways offer important opportunities for advanced computational analyses that can promote effectively translating non-clinical findings to the clinical setting.